-Tidal Creek Farm offers elegant expansive and sunset vistas in sought after Pigeon Point.
-Our cavernous and newly modernized 1930 farm home comes with brand new amenities in each room, original architectural pieces decorated throughout to provide a glimpse into the past.
+Tidal Creek Farm offers handsome expansive and sunset vistas in sought after Pigeon Point.
+Our roomy and freshly refreshed 1930 farm home comes with brand new amenities in each room, original architectural pieces decorated throughout to provide a glimpse into the past.
 Ample parking for home guests, 6 bicycles for a short ride into downtown historic Beaufort or on the close by Spanish Moss Trail.

 About the Area

 Located in Beaufort, this vacation home is in the city center and on the waterfront.
-USCB Center for the Arts and Beaufort Museum are cultural highlights, and some of the area's landmarks include St. Helena's Episcopal Church and John Mark Verdier House.
+USCB Center for the Arts and Beaufort Museum are cultural highlights, and some of the area's landmarks include Beaufort National Cemetery and St. Helena's Episcopal Church.

 - Pets not allowed

 How to get the best vacation home experience:

 When to book a Beaufort, SC rental home & When to go:

 - Summer months are the most expensive season in Beaufort.
 To get the best value, consider changing your vacation week to the Spring or Fall seasons.
 May, September, and October offer warm temperatures, fewer crowds, and reduced traffic.
 Many vacationers use this method to find larger homes within budget, or to book an oceanfront rental that would otherwise be unavailable during the high season.